nickmackenzie/namematch/README.md

 ![App Logo](https://i.imgur.com/edke0g8.png)

 A Full Stack App using MongoDB as a backend and ReactJS with TailwindCSS as a front-end.
-This app always user to create their own accounr and set a personal code.
+This app always user to create their own account and set a personal code.
 It will match a list of baby names that you and your partner with the same code both like.
 It will keep track of your overall personal likes/dislikes as well.
 Includes a dark and light mode.